Koredotcom/docs/docs/xo/quality-management/analyze/coaching-assignments.md

 * **Assigned Date**: This shows the date when the coaching assignment was given.
 * **Follow-up Date**: This shows the follow-up date for that coaching assignment.
 * **Status**: This shows the following status of the coaching assignments, which is calculated based on the number of interactions and best responses:
     * **Start Now**: This indicates the assigned interactions in coaching that have been reviewed.
     * **In Progress**: This shows the interactions (>1) that have been reviewed.
     * **Completed**: This shows all the interactions are completed

-Upon clicking any of the assigned coaching assignments from the widget displayed, you will get the following slide-out interaction details screen of the coaching assignment.
+Upon clicking any of the assigned coaching assignments from the widget displayed, you will get the following slide-out interaction details screen of the coaching assignments.

 <img src="../images/coaching-assignments-slide-out-interaction.png" alt="Interactions Slideout" title="Interaction Slideout" style="border: 1px solid gray; zoom:80%;">

-### **Interaction Marked for Coaching**
+### Interaction Marked for Coaching

 The Interaction marked for coaching includes the following: